JugalGajjar/RL-From-Scratch/docs/phase-0/05_gymnasium_basics.md

 - $ s' $ is the next state, and
 - $ \gamma \in [0,1) $ is the discount factor controlling future reward importance.

-In **continuous** environments (like `CartPole`), we can’t store all states explicitly.
-So here, we **discretize** the observation space into coarse bins to approximate a tabular setting.
-We’ll then use a **bandit-like update** to tweak action preferences based on received rewards:
+In continuous environments (like `CartPole`), we can’t store all states explicitly.
+So here, we discretize the observation space into coarse bins to approximate a tabular setting.
+We’ll then use a bandit-like update to tweak action preferences based on received rewards:

 $$
 Q(s, a) \leftarrow Q(s, a) + \alpha \big( r - Q(s, a) \big)
 $$

-This toy example is **not** a full RL algorithm — it only demonstrates how an agent can incrementally adjust its expectations based on experience.
+This toy example is not a full RL algorithm — it only demonstrates how an agent can incrementally adjust its expectations based on experience.

 **RL Connection:**
-- This forms the conceptual bridge between **bandits → tabular Q-learning → deep RL**.
+- This forms the conceptual bridge between bandits → tabular Q-learning → deep RL.
-- Reinforcement learning generalizes this idea by using **bootstrapping**, **discounted returns**, and **function approximation**.
+- Reinforcement learning generalizes this idea by using bootstrapping, discounted returns, and function approximation.

+**Code:**
 ```python
 from collections import defaultdict, deque